China National Offshore Oil Corporation: Operations

 CNOOC Limited's share price rose by 37 percent in 2004, and its market capitalization reached RMB181.68 billion.
 CNOOC Engineering's share price on the Shanghai Stock Exchange rose by 66.11 percent, and the market capitalization of China Oilfield Services reached RMB10.1 billion.
 At the end of 2004 market capitalization of the three subsidiaries had approached RMB200 billion, 3.3 times their net assets.
 The company continued its operations in oil and gas exploration and development, exploitation of overseas resources, development of midstream and downstream business and modernization in 2005 with its goal an integrated, modern, competitive and profitable energy company by 2008.

 Under ex-CEO Wei Liucheng (who was promoted to the governor of Hainan province in October 2003) and chairman and chief executive Fu Chengyu (傅成玉), CNOOC undertook a number of mergers and acquisitions.
 It acquired five blocks in Indonesia from Spanish oil company Repsol in 2002, becoming its largest offshore operator.
 In 2003, it bought 5.3 percent of the NWS, ensuring supplies for the Guangdong LNG project; that year, it also acquired 12.5 percent of Tangguh to ensure supply to the Fujian LNG project.
 CNOOC tried to acquire 12.5 percent of Australia's Gorgon field to ensure supply to the Shanghai and Zhejiang LNG projects, but the parties could not agree on a price.

 According to SASAC, in December 2008 CNOOC made a light oil and gas discovery in the 100-million-ton class at its Jinzhou 25-1 field in Bohai Bay.
 In May 2009, the company announced plans for a $4.38 billion coal-based natural-gas project in Shanxi.

 In 2010, CNOOC began to auction oil blocks in the Wushi oil field off Zhanjiang, a region yet unprospected with rich oil reserves.

 In June 2021, production began at the second phase of the Weizhou 11-2 oilfield which is located in the Gulf of Tonkin.
 That same month, CNOOC's Deepwater gas field Lingshu 17-2 started production.

+In April 2025, CNOOC signed an agreement with Abu Dhabi National Oil Corp (ADNOC) for 500,000 tonnes per day of LNG beginning in 2026 for a 5-year period.

+In December 2025, production began at the Weizhou 11-4 Oilfield Adjustment and Satellite Fields Development Project.
+The CNOOC announced 15 upstream startups for 2025 in China, Guyana and Brazil.

+On 23 March 2026, CNOOC announced that Huang Yongzhang was appointed Chief Executive Officer.